Stocks savaged, bars deserted, prisons in uproar as coronavirus spreads

 “I wish I was having problems keeping people apart, but that’s the least of my worries,” said Franco Giovinazzo, who runs the Spazio Caffe in Rome.
 “The real problem is there’s no-one here.”

-Additional reporting by Leigh Thomas in Paris, Francesco Guarascio and Philip Blenkinsop in Brussels, Hyonhee Shin and Joyce Lee in Seoul, Babak Dehghanpisheh in Dubai, Crispian Balmer in Rome; Writing by Nick Macfie and Kevin Liffey; Editing by Andrew Heavens
+Additional reporting by Leigh Thomas in Paris, Francesco Guarascio and Philip Blenkinsop in Brussels, Hyonhee Shin and Joyce Lee in Seoul, Babak Dehghanpisheh in Dubai, Crispian Balmer in Rome; Writing by Nick Macfie, Kevin Liffey and Lisa Shumaker; Editing by Andrew Heavens and Bill Berkrot